oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

  ![add-data-page](./images/add-data-page.png)

-## Task 4: Ingesting logs using Service Connector
+## (Reading Excercise) Task 4: Ingesting logs using Service Connector
+**No action is needed from the user as this is only reading excercise.**

 The following setup is already done for this **Workshop**, no further action required.